KDLT/axie-scholars-manual/README.md

 If we both agree to continue this scholarship then, henceforth, denergy expenditure will be **Scholar's discretion.** Suffice to say, at the bare minimum you'd still have to complete every single daily quest for rest of your play.
 If anything, just let two objectives guide your play moving forward:
 1. **Adventure efficiency** where you spend the least amount of time earning the most amount of SLP.
-2. **Arena Improvement** where you spend the most amount of time to _be a better_ earning as much SLP as you can.
+2. **Arena Improvement** where you spend the most amount of time to _be better_ earning as much SLP as you can.

 ## Gains and Payout